BugHunter2k/grav-plugin-cclinker/README.md

 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.

 > Note: Any changes you have made to any of the files listed under this directory will also be removed and replaced by the new set.
 Any files located elsewhere (for example a YAML settings file placed in `user/config/plugins`) will remain intact.

+## Known issues
+* Add some comments to the source
+* Use site-language to link to the localized deed

 <small> Logo and Icons are [CC-BY Creative commons](https://creativecommons.org/licenses/by/4.0/)</small>